đ Help Centre

 Your first steps:

-- Speak to your vet to rule out health issues.
+- Speak to your vet to rule out pain or medical causes.

 - Consider a certified trainer or behaviourist.

-If things feel overwhelming, you can reach out through HomeWagger for support.
-In rare cases where a match isnât right, rehoming again may be the best option for the dog.
+If things feel overwhelming, reach out for support.
+In rare cases where a match isnât right, rehoming again may be the kindest option for the dog.

 Is it normal for a dog to struggle at first?